 - 5.1 The Trust shall have Members, each of whom shall be a Member of one of the following constituencies-

-- 5.1.1 a Public Constituency,
+- 5.1.1 a Public Constituency, or

-- 5.1.2 the Staff Constituency, or
+- 5.1.2 the Staff Constituency

-- 5.1.3 the Patients and Carers Constituency

 6. Application for Membership

 - 6.1 An individual who is eligible to become a Member may do so on application to the Trust or by being invited by the Trust to become a Member of the Staff Constituency in accordance with paragraph 9. - 6.2 An individual shall become a Member on the date his name is added to the Trust's register of Members, and shall cease to be a Member on the date is removed from the register of Members.